symfony/symfony-docs/form/form_collections.rst

 .. _form-collections-remove:

-Allowing Tags to be Removed
+Allowing Tags to Be Removed
 ---------------------------

 The next step is to allow the deletion of a particular item in the collection.
-The solution is similar to allowing tags to be added.

 Start by adding the ``allow_delete`` option in the form Type::